 Use Your Tow Vehicle When You Need a Charge

 Our most-used electronic devices are usually our handheld devices like phones and tablets.
-So you’ll find that most of the power you use on a regular basis go to charging these devices.
+So you’ll find that most of the power you use on a regular basis goes to charging these devices.

 Take some of the stress off your house battery by charging these devices in your tow vehicle.
 If your tow vehicle doesn’t have multiple charging ports, invest in a multi-device car charger adapter.
 These will either plug into a cigarette lighter or into a USB charger.

 During some downtime on your trip, fire up your vehicle and plug everything in that needs charging.
 You can also do this when you’re driving to and from adventure destinations.
-It’s a great way to keep everyone happy without having to use power from your batteries.
+It’s a great way to keep everyone happy without having to use power from your RV’s batteries.

 Harness the Sun or Use a Generator

-Another thing you can do if you’re considering a longer stay in a boondocking site is to invest in another form of power.
+It’s worth repeating, when boondocking for longer periods of time––invest in an alternate form of power.
 Solar power can recharge your house batteries in as little as a day, depending on the size of the setup.
 Whether you travel frequently or seasonally, ask yourself whether an RV solar system is worth it to give you the freedom to camp off-grid.

 If you’ve done any research on solar power, you know that you can go as elaborate as you want with your setup.
 There are plenty of small starter solar kits and chargers to help you transition.
-If you’re not in the market for a full solar setup yet, consider a small, portable one.
+If you’re not in the market for a full solar set up yet, consider a small, portable one.
 Keep in mind, many new RV’s sold today come “solar-prepped,” which makes integrating solar power into your camping experience even easier.